 Aetna will email appropriate photos upon request and review.
 This information can be used by the media to assist with breaking news stories and in return Aetna requests to be specifically recognized by name.

 Due to strict HIPAA regulations and personal privacy laws, we will not provide any information that could identify a patient.
-The information we will provide will be general in nature, limited to the number of people involved, the emergency response assets on scene, the patient's condition en route to the hospital, and to what facility any patients are being taken.
+The information we will provide will be general in nature, limited to the number of people involved, the emergency response assets on the scene, the patient’s condition en route to the hospital, and to what facility any patients are being taken.
 Limited information will be provided while an incident or transport is still underway.
 Please respect this request and hold your team accountable for it.